 Always pick up after your four-legged buddy.
 Check local ordinances to see if you can bury your dog’s waste.

 We recommend giving your canine friend a nose-to-tail check every day.
 You’ll want to look for ticks, as well as for signs of cuts, scratches, or insect bites.
-If you notice any unusual symptoms or changes in your dog’s behavior during or after your camping trip, our veterinary diagnostics service can help identify and address any health concerns promptly.
+When camping with Fido, if you notice any unusual symptoms or changes in your dog’s behavior during or after the trip, our veterinary diagnostics service cis ready to help.
+We can swiftly identify and address any health concerns, ensuring your pet’s safety and wellbeing throughout your outdoor adventures.

 Please contact us, your local Springdale, ON animal clinic, for all of your pet’s veterinary care needs.
 We are always here to help!